Belo Beautiful Stories

 By Ysabel Vitangcol on August 24, 2023

-Maintaining healthy skin is a common goal for many, but with various skin types and concerns, it’s crucial to understand the distinctions between different skin issues.
-Many are often confused between “dry” and “dehydrated” skin – both conditions can lead to discomfort and skin-related problems, but they have different underlying causes and require specific remedies for effective treatment.
+Many are often confused between “dry” and “dehydrated” skin.
+Both conditions can lead to discomfort and skin-related problems.
+They also have different underlying causes and require specific remedies for effective treatment.
 So how can you differentiate between the two, and what are good remedies for these?
 Read on to find out!

-Meanwhile, dehydrated skin is a condition that can be caused by factors such as the weather, your water intake, and more.
-It can also result from poor sleep hygiene, which means dehydrated skin also shows up in ways dry skin doesn’t: dark undereye circles, your face looking gloomier and more ‘shadowed,’ and more prominent fine lines and wrinkles.
-A condition that can affect any skin type, including oily skin, even excessive sun exposure and air conditioning can dehydrate your skin.
-Because dehydrated skin is a condition, not a skin type, you won’t have to suffer from it forever—short-term lifestyle changes are usually enough to get your skin back to normal.
+Dehydrated skin is a condition that can be caused by factors such as the weather, your water intake, and more.
+It can also result from poor sleep hygiene.
+Dehydrated skin also shows up in ways dry skin doesn’t.
+These include dark undereye circles, your face looking gloomier and more ‘shadowed,’ and more prominent fine lines and wrinkles.

 The main difference between the two?
 Dehydrated skin lacks water, whereas dry skin lacks oil.